 8. Invest in yourself

 I saved the best for last.
 The best investment you can make isn’t in some program that promises lots of traffic.

 The best investment you can make is in your education.

-It is far better to take a specialized blog course that teaches you how to go from A->B or from M->N.
+It is better to take a specialized blog course that teaches you how to go from A->B or M->N.

-It’s when you start treating your “blog” as a real business that things begin to change for the better.
-If you keep treating your blog as a hobby, it will always stay a hobby.
+It’s when you start treating your “blog” like a real business that things begin to change for the better.
+On the other hand, if you keep treating your blog as a hobby, it will always stay a hobby.